8 Tips for Talking About Bad Grades

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Here are some tips from pediatrician Courtney Nolan, DO, Community Pediatrics, Cleveland Clinic Strongsville Family Health and Surgery Center.
+Here are some tips from pediatrician Courtney Nolan, DO.

 Don’t let a bad report card be the motive for your first talk about your expectations.
 Discuss this each year with your child.